 System audio does normally not register in Skype and there is no way to route specific applications, like iTunes, through it without expensive software.
 Wiretap Anywhere, for the Mac is one way to do this, but a single license is $129 and that just won’t do.
 So I started poking around, looking for solutions.
 The best I found so far is to route system audio through Skype with Soundflower and LineIn, both free apps.
 This is a bit messy (albeit fairly straightforward) and not an optimal solution as all audio goes in to Skype so that every email or IM alert or even volume adjustment is audible in the Skype call.
 You also hear your own voice through your audio output, which can be somewhat annoying.
 Regardless, it works.
 Callers can play audio clips that are broadcast over the stream and that can make for some fun radio.

-I’m going to look for a better solution, but here, in the meantime, are step-by-step instructions for sending system audio to Skype in Mac OSX.
+source site I’m going to look for a better solution, but here, in the meantime, are step-by-step instructions for sending system audio to Skype in Mac OSX.
 These are based on pretty good instructions I found in the Skype forums, but I hope these are somewhat clearer.
 Rock on!

-2. After you install Line In and add it your Applications folder, find it in Finder, right click on it and select “Duplicate.”
+watch 2.
+After you install Line In and add it your Applications folder, find it in Finder, right click on it and select “Duplicate.”
 You’ll now have “LineIn” and “LineIn copy.”

 (Feel free to rename the 2nd one to “LineIn 2″ or something along those lines.)